Battlemind: Mental orientation

 The significance of Battlemind in the Medical Command's context is that "Battlemind skills helped you survive in combat, but may cause you problems if not adapted when you get home."

 Initial writings on the subject focused on the utility of battlemind while in service, while several recent works focus on treatment and self-help.

 Program

 The first Battlemind product was a mental health post-deployment briefing.
 It quickly became a training system supporting soldiers and families across the seven phases of the deployment cycle.

 The Battlemind system now includes separate pre-deployment training modules for soldiers, unit leaders, health care providers and spouses.
 Psychological debriefings are given in theater and upon redeployment.
 There is also a post-deployment module for spouses and several post-deployment modules for soldiers.

 Controversy

-Some veteran groups have expressed concern or curiosity about the effectiveness of the Battlemind program in addressing posttraumatic stress disorder.
+Some veteran groups have expressed concern or curiosity about the effectiveness of the Battlemind program in addressing post traumatic stress disorder.